perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

     nc=00000001, cnonce="3e4b161902b931710ae04262c31d9307",
     response="49fac556a5b13f35a4c5f05c97723b32"

 The server, of course, needs to have its own copy of the user credentials around for comparison.
-Now, because the client and server have had (at various points in time) access to the same dataset—the user-supplied username and password, as well as the request URI, authentication realm, and other information shared in the HTTP headers—both ought to be able to generate the same MD5 hash.
+Now, because the client and server have had (at various points in time) access to the same datasetâ€”the user-supplied username and password, as well as the request URI, authentication realm, and other information shared in the HTTP headersâ€”both ought to be able to generate the same MD5 hash.
 If the hash generated by the server does not match the one sent by the client in the `Authorization` header, the difference can be attributed to the one piece of information not mutually agreed upon through the HTTP request: the password.

 As you can see from the headers involved, there is quite a lot of information to process and interpret with the Digest authentication scheme.
 However, if you recall, one of the benefits of the new provider mechanism is that `mod_auth_digest` takes care of all the intimate details of the scheme internally, relieving you from the burden of understanding it at all.